wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

   - name: addTag
     parameters: string
     results: boolean
-    description: "The 'addTag' function add the given tag to the [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
+    description: "The 'addTag' function adds the given tag to the set of [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
-    This function returns true if this operation was successful.
+    This function returns true if the tag was added successfully.
     "
   - name: removeTag
     parameters: string
     results: boolean
-    description: "The 'removeTag' function removes the given tag from the [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
+    description: "The 'removeTag' function removes the given tag from the set of [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
     This function returns true if the tag has been removed successfully, and false if there was no such tag.
     "
 ---